httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

       1. Let value be Boolean true.
       2. Let parameters be the result of running Parsing Parameters ({{parse-param}}) with input_string.
       3. Let member be the tuple (value, parameters).
-   4. Add name this_key with value member to dictionary.
-If dictionary already contains a name this_key (comparing character for character), overwrite its value.
+   4. If dictionary already contains a name this_key (comparing character for character), overwrite its value with member.
+   5. Otherwise, append name this_key with value member to dictionary.
-   5. Discard any leading OWS characters from input_string.
+   6. Discard any leading OWS characters from input_string.
-   6. If input_string is empty, return dictionary.
+   7. If input_string is empty, return dictionary.
-   7. Consume the first character of input_string; if it is not ",", fail parsing.
+   8. Consume the first character of input_string; if it is not ",", fail parsing.
-   8. Discard any leading OWS characters from input_string.
+   9. Discard any leading OWS characters from input_string.
-   9. If input_string is empty, there is a trailing comma; fail parsing.
+   0. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return dictionary (which is empty).

 Note that when duplicate Dictionary keys are encountered, all but the last instance are ignored.